Anderssorby/anderssorby.github.io/index.md

  * Machine learning and Data Science in general
  * Programming and thereunder Functional Programming
  * Mathematics which includes things like Category Theory, Topology, Statistics and generally anything logically structured.
+ * Physics - the fudamental nature of nature
  * Philosophy - what should we do and are we doing the right thing?
 What does really make sense?
  * Using knowledge to make the world a better place for everyone.